mfong9164/COMP-3005--Final-Project/README.md

         ```git clone https://github.com/mfong9164/COMP-3005--Final-Project```
     2. Navigate into the project directory:
         ```cd COMP-3005--Final-Project```
+    3. In the root directory, install the required library of psycopg2 by writing the following in the terminal:
+     ```pip install sqlalchemy psycopg2```

 4. Running the Program
     1. From the root project directory, navigate to the /app directory by typing the following in the terminal: ```cd app```
     2. Run the main application file: ```python main.py```
-    3. Follow the CLI Interface
+    3. Follow the CLI Interface.
+The program inserts sample data once it starts, and drops all data once it ends.

 ### **Implemented Functionalities**